-In our 30-bed unit for men with substance use disorders, we employ evidence based medical and therapeutic practices.
-Cognitive behavioral therapy encourages the client to examine his beliefs and preconceived notions.
-This therapy method addresses the whole person and the situation he is coming from.
-That may include housing, family, employment, health problems and other issues that contribute to addiction.
+Through cognitive behavioral therapy, clients are encouraged to examine beliefs and preconceived notions about themselves and the world around them.
+This therapy method addresses the whole person and the situation the individual is in.
+In therapy, discussions include housing, family, employment, health problems, and other issues that contribute to addiction.

-Residential admission is first come, first served from people who are at our facility on weekdays from 8 a.m. until 4 p.m.; the lobby is open from 8 a.m. to 5 p.m.
+Admission is first-come, first-served from those who are at our facility on weekdays from 8 a.m. until 4 p.m.; the lobby is open from 8 a.m. to 5 p.m.
 The number of people we can admit on any given day depends on the availability of beds.
 Intake is closed on the weekend.

-Hygiene items such as soap, lotion, deodorant, toothbrush and toothpaste.
+Hygiene items (soap, lotion, deodorant, toothbrush, and toothpaste)

 Books (books to read, notebooks, etc.)

 If you smoke; an unopened pack of cigarettes

 These items are NOT allowed while on the unit:

 Alcohol or drugs of any kind not prescribed by a doctor (this includes items that include alcohol such as face washes or scrubs and hand sanitizer)